-A telemedicine app requires three main components: a camera, a microphone and custom software.
-The doctor-on-demand software is used for connecting users by providing them with needed tools to ensure communication.
-A camera is applied for video conferencing and a microphone for audio exchange.
+A telemedicine app requires three main components: a camera, a microphone, and custom software.
+The doctor-on-demand software connects users by providing them with the needed tools to ensure communication.
+A camera is applied for video conferencing, and a microphone is used for audio exchange.

 The research stage includes a business analysis of the market and the main competitors.
 It is at this stage that the target audience, app objectives, project plan, and budget are to be defined.
 Based on the project goals, the development team plans the software architecture, UI/UX design, front-end, and back-end development.